 Archery deer management hunt at the Arboretum

 Archery hunting of white-tailed deer is currently allowed in portions of the Lower Arboretum from Thanksgiving day until the end of the calendar year.
-Archers must apply to the Arboretum staff for written permission, which is limited to approximately 30 hunters each year.
+Archers must apply to the Arboretum staff for written permission to participate in the hunt.
 The hunt is closely monitored to ensure safety of visitors and careful use of the Arboretum.
 A map of the area open to the archery program is found here.

 Please note that preference is given to successful hunters from prior years and that less then 35 hunters are permitted each year.
 In order for our program to successfully reduce the local population of deer, the Arboretum requires that each hunter must first harvest an antler-less deer from the Arboretum prior to harvesting an antlered deer.
 Antler-less deer "credit" may be carried over from previous years.